mikekuriger/ssvm/README.md

 # SSVM

+This started off as some shell scripts to set up VMs in Vcenter, and has evolved into this thing.

 ## govc binary for interacting with vcenter
 ```
 curl -L -o - "https://github.com/vmware/govmomi/releases/latest/download/govc_$(uname -s)_$(uname -m).tar.gz" | tar -C /usr/local/bin -xvzf - govc